 If you think about it, computers do quite a bit for us these days.

-- capture your greatest moments with an integrated camera
+- capture your greatest moments with a built-in camera

-- play all sorts of games for your entertainment
+- play thousands of games for some entertainment

 - keep track of your schedule and calendar